-My new stepfather, a U.S. citizen, is applying for me to get a U.S. immigrant visa.
+My new stepfather, a U.S. citizen, is applying for me to get a U.S. immigrant visa (a green card).
 I am now 15 years old.
-But my mother says I don’t have a birth certificate from when I was born.
+But my mother says I don't have a birth certificate from when I was born.
 We are going to try to get one now.
 Will this work?
-I’m scared that my mother will get to go the United States and I will not be.
+I'm scared that my mother will get to go the United States and I will not.

 Do you know why your mother did not get a birth certificate for you?
 In some instances, parents who live in remote or rural areas simply can't afford to go into the cities where the appropriate government offices are found, in order to do the registration.
 In others, birth certificates are simply unavailable for certain time periods or due to certain events, such as fires at a government office.

 If birth certificates are known to be unavailable to people born at the same place and time as you, this will raise the likelihood that USCIS will accept a delayed birth certificate for you.
 To find out the U.S. government's opinion of whether your mother should have been able to get a birth certificate for you, see the U.S. Department of State's so-called visa reciprocity tables, choose your country, and check the entry on birth certificates.